kukuu/nodejs-notification-service/README.md

 ```

-## NB
+## How to generate Vapid Keys

+1. Keys for encryption: Private and Public.

+2. cd into the middleware in node_modules and run command "generate-vapid-keys".
+See screenshot - https://github.com/kukuu/nodejs-notification-service/tree/master/snapshots.

-The Keys MUST be stored in environmental variables before deployment.
+3. The Keys MUST be stored in environmental variables before deployment.